awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-project-permissions-model.rst

 .. meta::
-   :description: This section describes the new permissios model for administrators and users of |AMH| accounts.
+   :description: This section describes the new permissions model for administrators and users of |AMH| accounts.

 .. list-table::